SandroAlex/python_environment/README.md

 ## Jupyter lab extensions

 In order to install JupyterLab extensions, you need to have [node.js](https://nodejs.org/en/) installed.
 Follow [this Ubuntu 18.04 tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04-pt) using PPA method to have more updated versions than the ones found in official Ubuntu repositories.
-After obtaining an updated version of nodejs, then we can install some useful extensions:
+After obtaining an updated version of nodejs, then we can install some useful extensions directly from the `Extension Manager` tab when we enable it.
+Also, we can explicitly install these extensions from command line, as exemplified below:

 - [jupyterlab-toc](https://github.com/jupyterlab/jupyterlab-toc): A Table of Contents extension for JupyterLab.
 This auto-generates a table of contents in the left area when you have a notebook or markdown document open.
 The entries are clickable, and scroll the document to the heading in question.
     - `$ (my_env) jupyter labextension install @jupyterlab/toc`

 - [jupyterlab-spellchecker](https://github.com/ijmbarr/jupyterlab_spellchecker): The JupyterLab extension is based on the spellchecker Jupyter Notebook extension and relies on Typo.js for the actual spell checking.
 Spellchecker suggestions are available from the context menu.
     - `$ (my_env) jupyter labextension install @ijmbarr/jupyterlab_spellchecker`

+- [dask-labextension](https://github.com/dask/dask-labextension): This package provides a JupyterLab extension to manage Dask clusters, as well as embed Dask's dashboard plots directly into JupyterLab panes.
+    - `$ (my_env) jupyter labextension install dask-labextension`
+    - `$ (my_env) jupyter serverextension enable dask_labextension`